Confirm whether launch timing fits

 | 10 Accounts | $2,190/month or $22,999/year | $2,790/month | Ten active platform accounts, all included apps unlocked, AI included.
 Standard public pricing shown here is monthly. |

-Review the timing math here, confirm the wider platform is visibly real, and open launch terms, legal policy, or direct contact only when the next question actually changes.
+Review the timing math, confirm the wider platform, then choose launch terms, legal policy, or direct contact when that is the next real question.

-These proof cards support the same connected-platform path already described on the pricing family, while the standalone comparison still understates the full stack because Ops Tool, Finance / Back Office, Jobs, Marketing, Master AI, Reader, Training, and included AI stay outside the basic math.
+The connected-platform value remains conservative because Ops Tool, Finance / Back Office, Jobs, Marketing, Master AI, Reader, Training, and included AI stay outside the basic standalone math.

-The main pricing page already shows the current commercial structure this timing page refers to, so buyers can verify the launch-rate card before comparing later public rates.
+The main pricing page shows the current commercial structure this comparison refers to, so restaurants can verify the launch-rate card before comparing later public rates.

 Review pricing →